svalbox/C2Svalbox/_sources/contributing.md

 proc_flying_altitude:  # Average distance between the camera and the object, as stated in the Agisoft Metashape processing report files..
 Unit: m
 proc_gcp_total_error:  # Total error of the georeferencing control points, as stated in the Agisoft Metashape processing report files..
 Unit: cm
 proc_georeferencing_count:  # Number of ground control/georeferencing points used for processing.
 proc_georeferencing_crs_epsg:  # EPSG crs code used by the data used for georeferencing.
+NEEDED!
 proc_georeferencing_type:  # Type of data/points used for georeferencing.
 Marker type and version (e.g., Aruco DICT_6X6_250) should be included.
 proc_ground_resolution:  # Ground resolution of the DOM, as stated in the Agisoft Metashape processing report files..
 Unit: m
 proc_mesh_filter_con_comp: # Mesh filter value for connected component.